IB Application

 The IB Diploma Programme

 To apply for the IB Diploma Programme, please fill in the online application form.
-The deadline for applications is March 1, 2024.
-If you wish to apply for a space at the boarding school please indicate this in the application form.
-Note that the deadline for applications including boarding requests is February 1, 2024.
+The deadline for applications is 1st March 2025 at 12.00.
+If you wish to apply for a space on the boarding school Stenhus Housing please indicate this on the IB application form and by filling in the Stenhus Housing application form.

-Similarly, students with international qualifications, such as at least five Cambridge IGCSE subjects, can also apply for direct entrance to the IB Diploma Programme.
-In this case, we demand that the following subjects be included in the five subjects: English, Mathematics, Science, and either History or Global Perspectives.
+Similarly, students with international qualifications, such as minimum five Cambridge iGCSE subjects, can also apply for direct entrance to the IB Diploma Programme.
+In this case, we require that the following subjects be included in the five subjects: English, Mathematics, Science, and either History or Global Perspectives.

-Although all IGCSE grades above F represent a pass, students need to achieve a minimum of a grade C in subjects that they wish to study at Standard Level.
-Students are expected to have achieved at least a B grade in order to study a subject at Higher Level.
-Moreover, as the results of these examinations are not issued until August, i.e. after the beginning of term in IB1, Stenhus Gymnasium retains the right to transfer IGCSE graduates from IB1 to Pre-IB if their exam results prove to be unsatisfactory.
+Although all iGCSE grades above F represent a pass, students need to achieve a minimum of a grade C (grade 5) in subjects that they wish to study at Standard Level.
+Students are expected to have achieved at least a B (grade 7-8) grade in order to study a subject at Higher Level.
+Moreover, as the results of these examinations are not issued until August, i.e. after the beginning of term in IB1, Stenhus Gymnasium retains the right to transfer iGCSE graduates from IB1 to Pre-IB if their exam results prove to be unsatisfactory.

-Applicants applying from a Danish school system, with a Pre-IB, need to achieve equivalent grades to students with international qualifications, i.e., grade 7 or above in subjects the applicant wishes to study at Standard Level and grade 10 or 12 in subjects the student wishes to study at Higher Level.
+Applicants applying from a Danish school system with a Pre-IB (or a Danish “1.g,”) need to achieve equivalent grades to students with international qualifications.
+So, although a 02 is considered a passing grade in the Danish grade system, IB applicants need to achieve a grade 7 average, as well as a grade 7 or above in subjects the applicant wishes to study at Standard Level and grade 10 or 12 in subjects the student wishes to study at Higher Level.

 In the admissions process the school will always look at each applicant individually.
 To enter the IB Diploma Programme, applicants are expected not only to have a high proficiency in English and a solid foundation in Mathematics and Sciences, but also to possess the personal qualities that demonstrate a willingness to work dedicatedly.